Topological approaches to knotted electric charge distributions: The relationship between the critical set and the Morse code of equipotential surfaces

 By the implicit function theorem, each $S_i$ is a smooth, compact, orientable surface without boundary embedded in $\R^3$.
-By the Morse Reconstruction Lemma \cite{nico} the topology of each $S_i$ is fixed for properly chosen $\vep$, and thus each $G_i$ is well-defined.
+By the Morse Reconstruction Lemma \cite{nico} the topology of each $S_i$ is fixed for properly chosen $\vep$, and thus each $G_i$ is well-defined. \begin{definition} The \textbf{Morse code} of $K$ is the $N'$-tuple $(G_0, G_1, \dots, G_{N'})$.
+A Morse code is \textbf{distinct} when the critical set is distinct. \end{definition} \begin{remark} Clearly, for a distinct critical set, $N = N'$. \end{remark}